The best grass trimmers in 2026 - as tested by our experts

 Cons

-- Only 19 minute run time
+- Only 19-minute run time

-- Lacks wheel for edge trimming
+- Lacks a wheel for edge trimming

-This little grass trimmer is powered by the tiny Stihl AS battery which charges in 70 minutes and has a run time of 19 minutes.
-It’s very easy to set up and use – just the handle and spacer bar need screwing on and it has an adjustable handle and a telescopic shaft so it’s simple to ensure this trimmer is comfortable to use for all users.
-The head can also be adjusted to four different angles plus it rotates 90 degrees for trimming edges, although unlike other trimmers it doesn’t have a well to enable this with ease.
+This little grass trimmer is powered by the tiny Stihl AS battery, which charges in 70 minutes and has a run time of 19 minutes.
+It’s very easy to set up and use – just the handle and spacer bar need screwing on, and it has an adjustable handle and a telescopic shaft, so it’s simple to ensure this trimmer is comfortable to use for all users.
+The head can also be adjusted to four different angles, plus it rotates 90 degrees for trimming edges, although unlike other trimmers, it doesn’t have a lever to enable this with ease.
+This is a blade trimmer, so it cuts with two plastic polycut blades that are easy to click into place, but you can also use a line cartridge or feed cut length of line into the trimmer if you wish instead.
+Six spare blades are included with the trimmer and are stored neatly on the trimmer for when you need them.

 RRP: £59